Here at Birmingham Hippodrome, we take your privacy seriously. We promise to respect any personal data you share with us, and keep it safe.

 - to promote the theatre and its activities (e.g. imagery, quotes from social media etc)

 - from time to time, to make recommendations to you about other relevant cultural activities by approved partner organisations (NB: these organisations would not be in possession of your data, and the recommendations would only ever be supplementary to other Hippodrome information, for example, by way of a P.S. or a ticket offer on an email update, or within a newsletter sent by the Hippodrome)

-- Legitimate business interests: we may make data available to approved suppliers for analysis and research purposes only, for example identifying sales trends, assessing campaign effectiveness, or postcode mapping etc (e.g. this might include for instance UK Theatre, The Audience Agency, Baker Richards).
-This assists us with reporting and with our strategic planning, helping us apply our resources more intelligently.
-All such agencies will be carefully checked and have a separate data sharing agreement with us including non-disclosure agreements, and their Privacy Policies will have to be at least as secure as our own.
+Legitimate interests: We may make data available to approved suppliers for analysis and research purposes, for example identifying sales trends, assessing campaign effectiveness, postcode mapping etc. This assists us with reporting and with our strategic planning, helping us apply our resources more intelligently.

 How we keep your data safe